riplaboratory/Kanaloa/SurfaceVehicles/WSN/Raspberry Pi 3B+ Set-up/README.md

  3. Reinstall the ssh client
  `sudo apt-get install openssh-server`

 The ssh client is now properly set-up.
-More information on operating ssh is provided in the Setting up Wireless Webcam documentation INSERT LINK HERE
+More information on operating ssh is provided in the [Wireless Webcam Set-up documentation](https://github.com/riplaboratory/Kanaloa/tree/master/SurfaceVehicles/WSN/Wireless%20Webcam%20Set-up)

  ### Installing ROS Melodic
  The last thing needed on the Pi is ROS Melodic.
 This can be done through a terminal window on the Pi, or you may do this by ssh-ing into the Pi from another machine.